arvaldez301/Intro-to-RStudio/Building a Phylogenetic Tree.md

 ```

 ## STEP 2: Function to fetch sequences and scientific names
 The next step is to pull all of that information out of NCBI that we want.
 The first part of the code below will pull out the FASTA File, then will pull out the scientific name that is registered with the accession number, and finally will rename the pulled information to also include the accesstion number.
-THis cam be modified however you would like, so if you dont want to include the accession number in your tree you would remove ```(", acc, ")``` from the code.
+THis cam be modified however you would like, so if you dont want to include the accession number in your tree you would could you the alternate code.
+Take a look to see how the codes differ!

+**Scientific Name and Accession Number**

+* ```entrez_fetch``` pulls the raw sequence data from NCBI
+* ```entrez_summary``` retrieves metadata, such as the organism name.
+* ```DNAStringSet``` allows efficient handling of sequences in R.
+* ```Reduce(c, seqs_list)``` combines multiple DNAStringSet objects into one.

+The function ensures each sequence has a unique, descriptive name by combining the scientific name with its accession.

 ```
 fetch_seqs_and_names <- function(accessions) {
   seqs_list <- list()